sk00t3r/ubuntu-ion3/README.md

-# Simple script for installing the iond 3.x.x wallet on Ubuntu.
+# Simple script for installing the iond 3.x.x daemon on Ubuntu.

 # Please read all of the following carefully:

-This is for installing a **NEW** instance of the iond service.
-This script does not create backups of any wallet data (yet).
-Do not use this to upgrade from ion 2.0 wallets.
+This is for installing a **NEW** instance of the iond daemon.
+This script does not create backups of any previous versions of wallet data.
+Do not use this to upgrade from ion 2.0 wallets on the same system.

 My code is completely open, but piping to python/bash can be dangerous.
 Please review the code.